AlexandruC5/Development_Assignment/README.md

 Salty the Slime v.0.0.2

 ### Description
-Platformer game made for Development subject.
+Platformer game made for Development subject with SDL2.
 Be a salty slime jumping around the levels.
 Grow up, divide and be the best.